OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 .. prompt:: bash $ auto

-    $ echo 'oneadmin:mypassword' > ~/.one/one_auth
+    $ echo 'oneadmin:changeme123' > ~/.one/one_auth

 .. warning:: This will set the oneadmin's password only on the first start of the OpenNebula.
 From that point, you must use the ``oneuser passwd`` command to change oneadmin's password.
 More information on how to change the oneadmin password is :ref:`here <change_credentials>`.

+Check how to :ref:`change oneadmin password <change_credentials>` for already running services.

 .. note::

-    For advanced configuration, follow to the OpenNebula Daemon :ref:`configuratio:n <oned_conf>` reference.
+    For advanced setup, follow the configuration references for OpenNebula :ref:`Daemon <oned_conf>` and :ref:`Scheduler <schg>`.

-.. todo:: Add link to scheduler configuration?

 FireEdge
 --------

-OpenNebula FireEdge is a next-gen web server that delivers a GUI for remote OpenNebula clusters provisioning (OneProvision GUI) as well as added benefits to Susntone (autorefresh, Guacamole and VMware VMRC).
-It is installed and configured by default, but it can be opt out.
+OpenNebula FireEdge is a next-generation web server that delivers a GUI for remote OpenNebula clusters provisioning (OneProvision GUI) as well as additional functionality to Sunstone (autorefresh, Guacamole, and VMRC for VMware).
+It is installed and configured by default, but can be skipped if you don't need these features.

-You need to configure Sunstone with the public endpoint of the FireEdge, so that one service can redirect user to the other.
-To configure the public FireEdge endpoint in Sunstone, edit /etc/one/sunstone-server.conf and update the :public_fireedge_endpoint with the base URL (domain or IP-based) over which end-users can access the service.
+You have to configure Sunstone with the public endpoint of the FireEdge so that one service can redirect users to the other.
+To configure the public FireEdge endpoint in Sunstone, edit ``/etc/one/sunstone-server.conf`` and update parameter ``:public_fireedge_endpoint`` with the base URL (domain or IP-based) over which end-users will access the FireEdge.
 For example:

 .. code::